For Immediate Release:

 |Latest Seasonally Unadjusted Unemployment and Job Estimates for Local Labor Markets in Massachusetts|

-BOSTON, MA July 21, 2020 --- Local unemployment rates increased in seventeen labor market areas and decreased in seven areas in the state during the month of June, the Executive Office of Labor and Workforce Development reported.
+BOSTON, MA September 19, 2023 --- Local unemployment rates increased in five labor market areas, remained unchanged in nine areas, and decreased in ten labor market areas in the state during the month of August 2023 compared to July 2023, the Executive Office of Labor and Workforce Development reported.

-Compared to June 2019, the rates were up in twenty-four labor market areas.
+Compared to August 2022, the rates were down in twenty-four labor market areas.

-In order to compare the statewide rate to local unemployment rates, the Bureau of Labor Statistics estimates the statewide-unadjusted unemployment rate for June was 17.5 percent.
+In order to compare the statewide rate to local unemployment rates, the U.S. Department of Labor’s Bureau of Labor Statistics estimates the statewide unadjusted unemployment rate for August 2023 was 2.9%, unchanged from the revised July 2023 estimate and 1.0 percentage point below the nation’s unadjusted unemployment rate of 3.9%.

-Last week, the Executive Office of Labor and Workforce Development reported the statewide seasonally adjusted unemployment rate in the month of June was 17.4 percent, eight-tenths of a percentage point above the revised May rate of 16.6 percent.
+Last week, the Executive Office of Labor and Workforce Development reported the statewide seasonally adjusted unemployment rate in the month of August 2023 was 2.6%, up 0.1 percentage point from the revised July 2023 estimate of 2.5%.
+The Bureau of Labor Statistics reported the nation’s seasonally adjusted unemployment rate for August 2023 was 3.8%.

 The unadjusted unemployment rates and job estimates for the labor market areas reflect seasonal fluctuations and therefore may show different levels and trends than the statewide seasonally adjusted estimates.

-The estimates for labor force, unemployment rates and jobs for Massachusetts are based on different statistical methodology specified by the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).
+The estimates for labor force, unemployment rates, and jobs for Massachusetts are based on different statistical methodology specified by the Bureau of Labor Statistics.

-NOTES: The preliminary July 2020 and the revised June 2020 unemployment rates, labor force data and jobs estimates for Massachusetts will be released on Friday, August 21, 2020; local unemployment statistics will be released on Tuesday, August 25, 2020.
-Detailed labor market information is available at www.mass.gov/lmi .
-See the 2020 Media Advisory for complete list of release dates.
+NOTES: The preliminary September 2023 and the revised August 2023 unemployment rates, labor force data and jobs estimates for Massachusetts will be released on Friday, October 20, 2023; local unemployment statistics for September 2023 will be released on Tuesday, October 24, 2023. https://www.mass.gov/EconomicResearch .
+See the 2023 Media Advisory for complete list of release dates.

 |Monthly Unemployment area comparisons||Monthly Employment area comparisons|